cornmaxxing/cornmaxxing/README.md

 I lobe my wife 🫀

-okay. you want to vent right. ok. go ahead,,, I'll join and stuff but I'm not up for talking,, because I tired
+okay. you want to vent right. ok. go ahead,,, I'll join and stuff but I'm not up for talking,, because I tired k ill join when u join thenn